 So, how to account for their unprecedented dedication?
 Or their ‘greatest love’?

 The answer lies in the unique psychology of the religious killer.

-Fortunately, a recent study addresses the issue:
+Fortunately, a there was a study that addressed the issue:

 “I Would Kill in God’s Name:” Role of Sex, Weekly Church Attendance, Report of Religious Experience, and Limbic Lability” M.A.
-Persinger, Perceptual And Motor Skills, 1997, 85, 128-130 link
+Persinger, Perceptual And Motor Skills, 1997, 85, 128-130

 The study is part of a larger research effort in the neurological bases of religious experience, including religious personalities, religious conversions, and now, extreme religious views.